New: Audio Cues for Timer Phase Transitions

 Getting Started

 Audio cues are available now on all plans.
-Open any timer's settings, enable Sound on phase, and run the timer to hear the beeps.
-No configuration beyond the toggle — it just works.
+Open any timer's settings, choose a sound preset (Beep, Chime, Bell, Pulse, or Escalate), and run the timer to hear the cues at each phase transition.
+No configuration beyond picking a preset — it just works.

 For the full details, see the Timer Display Modes documentation.